Chronic myelogenous leukemia (CML)

 Bone marrow transplant

-A bone marrow transplant, also known as a stem cell transplant, is the only way to cure chronic myelogenous leukaemia permanently.
-However, because bone marrow transplants are risky and have a high probability of significant consequences, it’s normally reserved for those who haven’t responded to other treatments.
+A bone marrow transplant, also known as a stem cell transplant, is the only way to cure chronic myelogenous leukemia permanently.
+However, because bone marrow transplants are risky and have a high probability of significant consequences, they’re normally reserved for those who haven’t responded to other treatments.

 High doses of chemotherapy medications are used to kill the blood-forming cells in your bone marrow after a bone marrow transplant.
-After that, a donor’s blood stem cells are pumped into your bloodstream.
+Thereafter, a donor’s blood stem cells are pumped into your bloodstream.
 To replace the sick cells, the new cells generate new, healthy blood cells.

 Chemotherapy

-Chemotherapy is a medication treatment for leukaemia that kills fast-growing cells in the body.
-To treat aggressive chronic myelogenous leukaemia, chemotherapy medicines are occasionally coupled with targeted medication therapy.
+Chemotherapy is a medication treatment for leukemia that kills fast-growing cells in the body.
+To treat aggressive chronic myelogenous leukemia, chemotherapy medicines are occasionally coupled with targeted medication therapy.
 Chemotherapy medications have different side effects depending on which ones you take.

 Scan the code